-Parental involvement in student's homework is an essential part of making integral homework an part educational Parents should program. and homework encourage monitor assignments.
+Parental involvement in student's homework is an essential part of making homework integral an part educational program.
+Parents should and encourage monitor homework assignments.
 Student agenda/planners are provided and should be used every day to keep track of assignments.